yuki-kimoto/gitprep/README.md

 * CGI support.
 * SSL support.

-## Check Perl Version

-Check Perl version.
-You can use GitPrep if the Perl version is 5.10.1+;

-    perl -v

-### Checki git command existance

-    git --version

 ## A. Run GitPrep by embdded web server

 GitPrep has its own web server.
 You can start GitPrep easily.